Is Bad Photography Hurting Your Business?

 2. Have realistic goals from the beginning.

 Your first step is to determine what you want your giveaway to do for you.
 A good goal could be to attract like-minded followers who will convert to a purchase or another business goal.
 Another good goal might be to drive more traffic to your website.
-A not-so-good goal ...
+A not-so-good goal is to simply ...

 Posted in: Social Media by Rose Stricker on November 26, 2018